54skyxenon/54skyxenon.github.io/content/_index.md

 <!-- {{% blog-shortcode caption="AI generated image of me, December 2022" file="/images/personal.jpg" %}} -->

 Hi -- I'm **Brandon**.
-I recently graduated from **[Northeastern](https://www.northeastern.edu/)** and started working full-time in the Bay Area.
+I recently graduated from **[Northeastern](https://www.northeastern.edu/)** this summer.
 I've done a bit of software engineering internships in school and I love learning about computer science.
 My first exposure to the subject came through downloading a virus on my father's computer, prompting my curiosity... and the rest is history.

 College was a bit weird and my location changed roughly every semester: